danisshiftikhar/danisshiftikhar/README.md

 - 👋 Hi, I’m @danisshiftikhar
-- 🌱 I’m currently working with Mern Stack
+- 🌱 I’m currently working on Mern Stack

 <!---
 danisshiftikhar/danisshiftikhar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.